USA Spouse Visa for Immigrants – Visa Sponsorship in USA

 3. National Visa Center (NVC) Processing

-• Form DS-260: Online immigrant visa application.
+• Form DS-260: The online immigrant visa application.

 • Supporting Documents: This includes birth certificates, marriage certificates, police certificates, passport copies, and proof of the petitioner’s U.S. citizenship or LPR status.